-During his time as a Huntsmen, Eric fell madly in love with a fellow Huntswoman named Sara, whom he married and decided to run away with.
-This brought on them the wrath of Freya, whom apparently has some nonsensical rule about not loving, and separated them, making Eric believe she had died right after throwing him to a river and leaving him to die.
+During his time as a Huntsman, Eric fell madly in love with a fellow Huntswoman named Sara, whom he married and decided to run away with.
+This brought on them the wrath of Freya, who apparently has some nonsensical rule about not loving, and separated them, making Eric believe she had died right after throwing him to a river and leaving him to die.
 And, of course, in a twist that nobody saw coming, Sara was actually alive, forcing us to stand for the rest of the movie the neatly tied bundle of cliches that is her character.

 Her costume consists of skin-tight black leather pants with knee-high black boots and a tight black leather doublet.
 The whole look is finished with a metal belt and a couple of leather arm protections.

 It truly baffles me the choice of having her go sleeveless.
-I mean, where they that desperate to show some skin to attract that sweet male demographic?
+I mean, were they that desperate to show some skin to attract that sweet male demographic?
 Also, skin-tight leather?
 That might look sexy, but it's not the most comfortable thing to wear and move around a lot.
 I don't want to even imagine the friction burns.

 At least someone (and my money is on Atwood) though about putting a chemise underneath that doublet, even though it would be way more logical not to cut the sleeves out and have the chemise poking underneath the doublet and covering her arms.
 But I truly doubt she is wearing much under those trousers... ouch.